-Potential impacts to threatened and endangered species from the maintenance dredging of the HSBH with ocean disposal at the South Oʻahu ODMDS is documented, in accordance with Section 7 of the ESA, in the Biological Evaluation dated September 2021.
-USACE concluded that the Recommended Plan, inclusive of the maintenance dredging, ocean disposal and minimal upland access, stockpiling, staging and dewatering areas may affect, but is not likely to adversely affect ESA-listed species.
-Accordingly, USACE anticipates the O&M Base Plan involving ocean disposal would cause insignificant impacts to threatened and endangered species.
+Potential impacts to threatened and endangered species from the maintenance dredging of the HSBH is documented, in accordance with Section 7 of the ESA, in the Biological Evaluation dated September 2021.
+USACE concluded that the Recommended Plan, inclusive of the maintenance dredging, dredged material disposal and minimal upland access, stockpiling, staging and dewatering areas may affect, but is not likely to adversely affect ESA-listed species.
+Accordingly, USACE anticipates the O&M Base Plan involving upland disposal at an existing disposal site would cause insignificant impacts to threatened and endangered species.

-Should upland disposal be required, USACE anticipates that the approved upland disposal site will be an operating, permitted landfill that, by design, is absent of threatened and endangered species or habitat suitable for threatened and endangered species.
-Accordingly, upland disposal of dredged material would cause no additional impact on threatened and endangered species than is identified for the maintenance dredging of HSBH.
+Disposal of dredged material at an approved, existing upland disposal site, i.e., an operating, permitted landfill, by design, is absent of threatened and endangered species or habitat suitable for threatened and endangered species.
+Accordingly, upland disposal of dredged material at an existing disposal site would cause no impact to threatened and endangered species.